pdjr-signalk-plugins/ais-reporter/README.md

 ### Static update interval (s)
 The frequency at which static data updates for active vessels should be sent to endpoints, expressed as an interval in seconds.
-A value of 0 disbles static data reporting.
+A value of 0 disables static data reporting.

 ### Ignore data older than (s)
 The interval after which a vessel's data reports cease to be transmitted